clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 Database Reference Stack
 ########################

-This guide covers the hardware and installation requirements for using the :abbr:`DBRS (Database Reference Stack)`, and provides getting started configuration examples.
+This guide covers the hardware and installation requirements for using the :abbr:`DBRS (Database Reference Stack)` and provides getting started configuration examples.
 The steps in this guide use |CL-ATTR| as the host system.